astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 form.
 That was the case above -- for `E = f`, we knew that `T = a`, but the typing rule for `app` required that `T' = arrow T1 T2` for some `T1`, `T2`.

 STUDENT.
 Oh.
-Do you mean this in bidirectional typing terms?
-So, doing type analysis of an expression with a concrete type `T` might fail, but synthesizing the type anew could work?
+In that case we could try *not* propagating the concrete type information we have?
+We could then use the conversion rule to check that the type we end up with matches what we expect.

 ADVISOR.
-Exactly, and in that case we have to check that the two types are equal, using `typeq`.
-So we need to change the rule you wrote to apply only in the (analysis) case where `T` starts with a concrete constructor, rather than when it is an uninstantiated unification variable.
-We will then try synthesizing a type and use `typeq` to see whether the two types are equal.
+Exactly.
+So we need to change the rule you wrote to apply only in the case where `T` starts with a concrete constructor, rather than when it is an uninstantiated unification variable.
+We will then check whether the resulting type `T'` is equal to `T`, using our `typeq` predicate.

 STUDENT.
 Is that even possible?
 Is there a way in λProlog to tell whether something is a unification variable?